 Next we need to commit the changes that you’ve made to git and push to your staging server:

-Run the migrations that we created to migrate our staging database.
-We do this by using the
+Run the migrations that we created to migrate our staging database by using the

 1 2 3 4 5

 migratecommands like before.
-We already have our migration setup and ready to go, we only need to run it on our Heroku database.
+We already have our migration file set up and ready to go; we just need to apply it against the Heroku database.

 Now both our staging and production sites have their databases set up and are migrated – and ready to go!

-When you apply a new migration to your production database, there could be down time.
-If this is an issue, you can setup database replication by adding a “follower” (commonly known as a slave) database.
+When you apply a new migration to the production database, there could be down time.
+If this is an issue, you can set up database replication by adding a “follower” (commonly known as a slave) database.
 For more on this, check out the official Heroku documentation.